Team Leadership

 Building UX From The Ground Up

-When I walked into this company, "UX" was corporate speak for "people who make buttons less ugly."
-Two designers — one veteran, one rookie — were trying to solve real problems while being treated like digital decorators.
-In a company serving users where accessibility wasn't optional, this wasn't just inefficient.
+When I walked into this company, “UX” was corporate speak for “people who make buttons less ugly.”
+Two designers — one a veteran, the other a rookie — were trying to solve real problems while being treated like digital decorators.
+In a company serving users where accessibility wasn’t optional, this wasn’t just inefficient; it was unacceptable.
 It was financial suicide waiting to happen.

 Problem

-Company had no UX strategy or research foundation, design was treated as decoration.
+The company had no UX strategy or research foundation, and design was treated as decoration.

 Role

-Built UX function from zero, embedded research into product lifecycle, led organizational strategy.
+Built UX function from zero, embedded research into product lifecycle, and led organizational strategy.

 Solution

-Strategic hiring, launched research operations, created scalable processes, proved UX value through results.
+Strategic hiring, launched research operations, created scalable processes, and proved UX value through results.

 Impact

-75% increase in research-backed launches, 25% faster cycles, UX became strategic business driver.
+75% increase in research-backed launches, 25% faster cycles, and UX became a strategic business driver.

 Featured Project Cover Image